Jamaat Ali Shah: Leadership of the All India Sunni Conference

 Between 16 and 19 March 1925, three hundred Sunni scholars met at Jamia Naeemia Moradabad and established Jamiyyat-e-Aliyah-al Markaziah, commonly known as All India Sunni Conference (AISC).

+In the first meet from 16 to 19 March 1925, Shah supported the anti-Hindu and anti-Jamiat Ulema-e-Hind stance for Sunni ulemas.

 Shah was elected its president with Naeem-ud-Deen Muradabadi as General Secretary.

 The inaugural session discussed political and social transformation, extremist Hindu movements Shuddhi, the unstable political situation of Muslims, the Khilafat movement, and the possibility of migration.
 The definition of Sunni was given and policies of Deobandi organisation Jamiat-Ulem-a-Hind and Congress were criticized.

 Shah gave the keynote address.
 He spoke against Wahhabism and in favour of Islamic unity and cohesion.

 At the following All India Sunni Conference, held in Badaun during October 1935, he was declared Ameer-e-Millat or leader of Muslim community.
 In his address, he highlighted the need for unity among the Muslim scholars and common Muslims Ummah.
 He condemned the Ibn Saud’s policies in Arabia, and demanded to maintain the honor of the Holy and sacred places of the Muslims.

 The Third All India Sunni Conference which was held on 27–30 April 1946 at Benaras was attended by five hundred Mashaikh, seven hundred ulema and around two lac people under his president-ship.
 In this session leaders supported the demand for Pakistan and vowed to make every sacrifice for the establishment of an Islamic government.
 When some nationalist Ulema criticized the Jinnah.
 Pir Jamat Ali Shah took his defense by saying. " Think of Jinnah Sahib whatever you like, but I say that Jinnah Sahib is Waliullah.